krsyoung/krsyoung/HUG.md

 I like it when I'm not the only one talking.
 I like learning interesting things from other people.
 I need somebody to help me share the floor (an awkward silence gets me every time).
 I lived in NY for long enough that I will happily overtalk you and think nothing of it.
+I like passion in conversation and debate.

 I like it when teams work in the open and show considerations for working in a remote and diverse environment.
 Inclusion and participation is the only path.